exercism/website-copy/tracks/rust/exercises/poker/mentoring.md

 #### No need to store a reference to the given string

-storing hand_str inside the Hand struct adds overhead and isn't necessary.
-It's better to filter on the given hands argument to return the winning hands.
+Storing hand_str inside the Hand struct makes an allocation and isn't necessary.
+Filtering on the given hands argument to return the winning hands will save those string allocations.

 #### Using complex logic to determine the hand category

-a lot of students will go into 10-20 lines logic trying to determine the number of pairs, the number of triples...
-That logic can usually be replaced with collecting ranks into a hashmap and pattern macthing on it.
+Many students will go into 10-20 lines logic trying to determine the existence and the number of pairs, triples, and quadruple.
+That logic can usually be replaced with collecting ranks into a `Hashmap` and pattern macthing on it.